 Ski Geometry: Rocker, Camber, Side Cut and Tails

 Back in the day skis were skinny and straight and usually really, really long.
-Today there is a variety of factors in the overall shape of the ski that determine the length of ski you should be in.
+Today there are a number of factors in the overall shape of the ski that determine the length of ski you should be in.

-There is no escape from acknowledging rocker has and will be an essential part of ski shape from now on.
+There is no escape from acknowledging that rocker has and will be an essential part of ski shape moving forward.
 Although we have seen "full rocker" skis drift out of fashion at times, tip rocker remains standard across all ski types and manufacturers.
-Tip rocker refers to the tips of the ski coming off the snow far closer to the middle of the ski.
-This helps with turn initiation and floatation in soft snow.
-The skier can now drive a rockered ski in a forward stance and not have the tips hook or dive.
+Tip rocker refers to the tips of the ski coming off the snow closer to the middle of the ski.
+This helps with turn initiation and floatation in soft snow. and skiers can now drive a rockered ski in a forward stance and not have the tips hook or dive.
 Tail rocker works on the same principle offering ease in turn initiation and release at the end of your turn.
-Rockered skis pivot much more easily and usually are skied from a more centered position.
+Rockered skis pivot more easily and usually are skied from a more centered position.
 The more rocker a ski has, the less edge is in contact with the ground, meaning the ski will feel shorter in firmer conditions.

 Camber refers to the arc underneath your ski when you lay your skis flat on the snow.
 When the ski is weighted with a skier, the arc disappears distributing energy along the length of the ski.
 A ski's "pop" is generated by the loading, or flattening, of this camber through a turn and then the energy of it returning to its shape when you begin to unweight it.
-As a result, a cambered ski will be a more powerful ski, both requiring and rewarding energy in the turn.
+As a result, a cambered ski will also be a more powerful ski, both requiring and rewarding energy in the turn.

 Most touring skis have a combination of tip rocker and camber underfoot.
 A select few are still made traditionally with only camber.
-The most progressive skis have massive tail rocker or will be fully rockered or reverse cambered.
+The most progressive skis have massive tail rocker or will be fully rockered.
 But what does this mean for skiing?

 It is widely accepted that rocker will cause a ski to ski much shorter, pointing to the 2 contact points being much shorter than overall length.
 This however only applies to skiing on hardpack and is generally a hand-me-down bit of advice from the alpine world where even powder days involve a healthy amount of groomer skiing.
-In deep snow (ie the point of a heavily rockered skis) the entire length of the ski is in play.
+In deep snow (the point of a heavily rockered skis) the entire length of the ski is in play.
 The rocker is then helping to prevent tip dive and making pivoty-slashing turns more fun.
-Even in less than deep days, a rockered ski utilizes more than it's flat ground contact points as you lay it over throughout the turn.
-In fact, in the snowboard world, rocker boards allowed snowboarders to ride even shorter more nimble boards because of the floatation and turn initiation advantage.
-The take away here is that it's safe to choose a long pair of skis if it is has more rocker, but no need to size up.
+Even in less than deep conditions, a rockered ski utilizes more than it's flat ground contact points as you lay it over throughout the turn.
+In fact, in the snowboard world, rocker allows snowboarders to ride even shorter more nimble boards because of the flotation and turn initiation advantage.
+The take away here is that it's safe to choose a longer pair of skis if it is has more rocker, but no need to size up.